The Krypton Factor: Observation (1977–1995, 2009–2010)

 Sometimes, original serials specially produced for the show were used, such as 1990's Sam Smith: Private Detective (starring Gwyneth Strong), which saw the female detective investigating rather silly cases (which often featured her young chubby nephew, Wallace).
 Some guests in then Sam Smith stories included Derek Griffiths, Matthew Kelly and Keith Chegwin, who all appeared in the series' final instalment.
 The 1991 series featured the saga Where is Don Day?
 Starring Tony Robinson and Michelle Collins, it is about a bank manager whose dull life is suddenly changed when he accidentally becomes involved in a robbery from his bank.
 1992 saw Dead Ringer, starring Tony Slattery, a thriller about a man suffering from amnesia trying to discover who he is whilst being hunted down by a hitman named Preston, played by Roger Lloyd-Pack.
 In 1993, the round featured Roy Barraclough and Annabel Giles in a collection of investigative police stories, with Barraclough playing a retired police detective.

 In 1995, short computer-animated segments commissioned from Bournemouth University's Department of Media Production were used for the test, and only five questions were asked.
 As with the Mental Agility round, answers were provided via touch screen monitors and placed on a rotating turntable, with Penny walking around the turntable and asking the questions.

-In the 2009 revival, each contestant was asked one individual question, and then four further questions were asked on the buzzer.
+In the 2009 revival, a classic clip from a TV programme is shown, after which each contestant was asked one individual question, and then four further questions were asked on the buzzer.
 If a player answers incorrectly, one more player can buzz in, but there are no penalties for a wrong answer.
 Contestants are ranked on how many correct answers, and if two or more players are tied, they each receive the same number of points.
 The exception is when there is a tie for the most correct answers.
 In this case, an extra question is asked to break the tie.
 In the 2010 version, each player is asked two questions in turn, and the contestants are awarded two points for a correct answer; however, like General Knowledge, one point is deducted for a wrong answer, and the next player jumps in and has a chance to steal.
 The point totals for this round are then used to rank each player.